 Learn how to make delicious Japanese Curry Bread with this step by step recipe.
 With a savory mild curry filling encased in a crispy, chewy and soft crust, this Kare Pan recipe tastes just like the ones you find at Japanese bakeries!
-(Vegan with Baked and Air Fried Options)
+(Vegan option + Baked or Air Fried Options)

 Whenever visiting bakeries in Japan, I ALWAYS got kare pan.
 I loved comparing kare pan’s from different bakeries, almost like hunting for the best ones!
 After many curry breads throughout my childhood my ideal kare pan has: a crispy, thin and chewy… yet still soft and a little fluffy crust with a good amount of filling.